correspSearch/csLink/README.md

 to create the link 'Explore Network of Letters', which serves as the trigger for the widget.

-    static/css/cslink.css
-contains the standard Bootstrap style information.
-Style can be customized based on the standard Bootstrap classes for popovers.

-    static/js/cslink.js
+    static/cslink_labels.js
+contains the language-snippets needed for the different languages.

+    cslink.js
 contains the Application code.
 Do not change anything here.

 ## Setup the widget

-1. Copy `static/css/app.css` into your respective folder for style sheets.
-If you do not have such a folder, create a "css" folder in your root directory and paste the `app.css` into that folder.
-2. Create a link to that style sheet in the header of your HTML file.
-3. Copy `static/js/app.js` into your respective folder for JavaScript files.
+1. Copy `csLink.js` into your respective folder for JavaScript files.
-If you do not have such a folder, create a "js" folder in your root directory and paste the `app.js` into that folder.
+If you do not have such a folder, create a "js" folder in your root directory and paste the `csLink.js` into that folder.
+2. Copy the `static`-folder with `csLink_labels.js` into your root directory, if you don't already have a folder with that name.
-4. Copy the complete `<div>`-Tag of the widget to the place, where you want the link to appear.
+3. Copy the complete `<div id=csLink>`-Tag of the widget to the place, where you want the link to appear.
-5. Copy the `<script>`-Tag and paste it _below_ the `<div>` you pasted in Step 4.
+4. Copy the `<script>`-Tag and paste it _below_ the `<div>` you pasted in Step 2.
-Change the path according to the location of the JavaScript file, you copied in Step 3.
+Change the path according to the location of the JavaScript file, you copied in Step 1.
-6. Change the values of the data attributes in the widget's `<div>` according to your needs.
+5. Change the values of the data attributes in the widget's `<div>` according to your needs.

 ## Setup the attributes
 _Do not change the `id` attribute for the widget to work!_